techidaily/site-facebook/source/_posts/demystifying-telegrams-popularity-post-facebook-outage.md

  One enduring problem that every WhatsApp competitor faces is getting people to switch over to the service en masse.
 After all, what use is an instant messaging app if none of your friends have it installed?

- We had already seen a massive migration to Telegram occur in January 2021 after the debacle surrounding[WhatsApp's new privacy policy](https://www.makeuseof.com/whatsapp-forces-share-data-with-facebook/) .
+ We had already seen a massive migration to Telegram occur in January 2021 after the debacle surrounding [WhatsApp's new privacy policy](https://www.makeuseof.com/whatsapp-forces-share-data-with-facebook/) .

  This latest migration marked yet another large-scale move by users.
 Telegram is now starting to reach a critical mass whereby you could be missing out on conversations by not having the app installed.